Our Policy Action Plan

 Action:

-Advocate for better integration of more holistic supports into workforce programming to increase engagement, retention, and advancement in the workforce.
+Advocate for better integration of more holistic supports into workforce programming to increase engagement, retention, and advancement in the workforce, leveraging TE alumni voice in storytelling.

 What Us